When your life exists on two continents long-haul travel is unavoidable and expensive. When you add a child to the mix it becomes extra daunting.

 - I wore a ‘cute’ pair of sweatpants and slip-on flat sneakers plus a v-neck T with button-down over it so I could breastfeed easily and a lightweight hoodie (layers are key- it gets cold up in the sky.)
 I also had a change of clothes in case I got barfed on… or worse.

 - I carried a diaper bag with everyday supplies and a rolling carry-on with the rest of our gear.
 I wore a travel baby carrier that was lightweight and folds up into a pouch.

 The entire list of what I brought with notes

-A small purse that I could easily shove into one of the other bags.
-It contained our passports, a pen for filling out customs cards, my wallet, blistex and our itinerary
+Small purse that I could easily shove into one of the other bags.
+It contained our passports, a pen for filling out customs cards, my wallet, Blistex and our itinerary

-An Ergo Travel Baby Carrier- this is great because it folds up into a pouch.
-I hooked a carabineer onto mine so I could clip it someplace out of the way when not in use.
+Ergo Travel Baby Carrier- this is great because it folds up into a pouch.
+I hooked a carabiner onto mine so I could clip it someplace out of the way when not in use.